benjvi/benjvi.github.io/_incubating_posts/2016-07-05-Dependency-Management-In-Golang.markdown

 ## Default: *Go Get Github*

 By default, Go dependencies are downloaded with `go get`.
 Go get will resolve all the package paths in your codebase as URLs pointing to Github, Bitbucket, Google or Golang repos.
-90% of the time, the dependencies are Github projects.
-In this case, the project will be cloned and the version used will be the HEAD of the default branch.
+The project will be cloned and the package will be by default in the same state as the HEAD of the default branch.

 When using `go get`, dependencies are copied into a single tree structure under $GOPATH/src.
 The structure of this tree matches the package path / repo URL structure.
 So, on a single Go developers machine, there is a single version of each dependency as defined by the package path which will be used by each project depending on the package.

 ### Problems Doing Open-Source Projects

 There are a couple of problems with this.
-One I discovered while I was trying to maintain a fork of the [Terraform project](github.com/hashicorp/terraform) [1].
+One I discovered while I was trying to maintain a fork of the [Terraform project](github.com/hashicorp/Terraform) [1].
 This is a very large and active project with lots of dependencies.
 Every time I would do a build, new versions of the dependencies would be pulled in, and the build would break.
 Although there were many people around to fix the main repo, it was not uncommon for it to also be broken due for the same reason.
-In fairness to the terraform contributors, this is no longer the case as they introduced vendored dependencies at the start of this year.
+In fairness to the Terraform contributors, this is no longer the case as they introduced vendored dependencies at the start of this year.

 Using single global versions of a package also caused difficulty in maintaining a fork.
-I was also at times using a forked version of a dependency of Terraform, and the solutino to used forked packages is to rewrite all the import paths in your repo.
+I was also at times using a forked version of a dependency of Terraform, and the solution to used forked packages is to rewrite all the import paths in your repo.
 This doesn't sound ideal, but what would happen was this:
   1. While making changes in my Terraform fork, I find a bug.
 Think that it doesn't seem like something specific to the changes I made, so decide to check Terraform master
   2. Checkout master and try to build, but build fails.
   3. Realize that I also made changes to the dependency.
 Can't remember whether I made the import paths to point to the forked repo, or I cloned my forked repo in place of the original repo, so check the package paths in the Terraform source files.